Doghouse-Mike/my-notes/content/Quotes.md

 Ira Glass

 "It is difficult to get a man to understand something when his salary depends upon his not understanding it." - Upton Sinclair

+Your mind is for having ideas, not holding them. —David Allen, author of Getting Things Done